vitalets/global-cache/README.md

 > [!TIP]
 > Check out a fully working example of [caching network request](/examples/cache-api-response/).

-### Cleanup (single key)
+### Cleanup (single value)

 After the test run, you may need to cleanup the created resources.
 For example, remove the user from the database.
-It can't be just called in `after / afterAll` hook, because at this point other workers may still need the vlaue.
+It can't be just called in `after / afterAll` hook, because at this point other workers may still need the value.

-The solution is to preform cleanup in a custom teardown script.
+The solution is to preform cleanup in a custom teardown script via `globalCache.getStale()` method.

 1. Define a custom teardown script in the Playwright config:
 ```ts